rserling/kxry/README.md

 A set of scripts creates hourly audio files from the broadcast.
 One (1) week of 256kb/s mp3 files are kept.
 Older files are re-encoded to smaller mono mp3 at a separate NAS storage path.
 A web interface enables browsing the files.

 ### Scripts
-* **kxry-archive.rb**: the main script which grabs the stream using ffmpeg, writes them to /var/tmp and after each hour moves them from /var/tmp to /home/linda/radio/
+* **kxry-archive.rb**: the main script which grabs the stream using ffmpeg, writes them to /var/tmp and after each hour moves them from /var/tmp to /home/linda/radio/.
+This can be run manually and a record will be done to the end of the current hour.
 * **kxry-prune.rb**: checks for files older than 7 days, re-encodes them and outputs to NAS
 * **disk.rb**: checks root disk usage and logs it.
 This is an interim band-aid and should not be needed long-term.
 Logs will provide a growth trend to manage.
 It might be fine as it is.

 Scripts log to **/var/log/kxry.log**

 ### Support Files